MarcoCabarrubias/13_Elk-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?
  - Load Balancers protect the network from DDoS attacks by distributing traffic to different web servers and ensuring that no single server becomes overworked.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?
  - Filebeat monitor the log files or location that you specify, collects log events and forwards them either to Elasticsearch or Logstash for indexing.
-- _TODO: What does Metricbeat record?_
  - Metricbeat records the metric and statistics from the system and services it is running.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.